 It is also worth noting that thousands of people who are deported, usually men, often try to return to the U.S. each year.
 This journey can prove fatal, as in the case of Adrián Luna, a 45-year-old father of five who had lived in Idaho for 27 years and died deep in the desert in an attempt to come back to the U.S. following his deportation.

-In addition, some undocumented sponsors of young people who have crossed the border are reluctant to come forward to take children home because of a new memorandum of understanding in which the Department of Health and Human Services is sharing sponsor information with immigration officials.
-This policy has led to the arrest of numerous undocumented sponsors.
-This is one factor impacting the increased amount of time children are in federal custody, leading to higher numbers of children in shelters and an expansion of "tent cities" where immigrant youth are housed.
+In addition, changes in immigration policy can have various impacts on how young people's situations evolve.
+For example, a memorandum of understanding in which the Department of Health and Human Services was sharing sponsor information with immigration officials led to the arrest of numerous undocumented sponsors.
+Undocumented sponsors of young people who had crossed the border were then reluctant to come forward to take children home, which was a factor impacting the increased amount of time children are in federal custody, leading to higher numbers of children in shelters and an expansion of "tent cities" where immigrant youth are housed.

 All of these outcomes have long-lasting emotional, economic, and practical effects on students and families.
 The UCLA research team shares the following anecdotes from teachers, the first in Maryland and the second in California.